 Africa is a beautiful continent with amazing scenery and a fascinating history.
-You'll see amazing wildlife in their natural habitat, discover quaint towns, and unwind on the white-sand beaches.
-From the magnificent and opulent beaches of La Digue and Praslin to the historic Moroccan capitals of Casablanca and Tangier.
+You'll see amazing wildlife in their natural habitat, discover quaint towns, and unwind on the white-sand beaches, from the magnificent and opulent beaches of La Digue and Praslin to the historic Moroccan capitals of Casablanca and Tangier.
 Additionally, you'll have an opportunity to get up close and personal with local cultures.
-Why wait then?
+Why wait, then?
 Pick a cruise to Africa from our selection of the best options!

-Africa is encircled by the Atlantic, Indian, and Mediterranean Seas in addition to having a ring of excellent ports that allow cruisers to explore this fascinating continent.
-Visit Ghana, Senegal, and the Cape Verde islands while travelling along Africa's Atlantic Ocean Gold Coast.
+Africa is encircled by the Atlantic, Indian, and Mediterranean Seas, in addition to having a ring of excellent ports that allow cruisers to explore this fascinating continent.
+Visit Ghana, Senegal, and the Cape Verde islands while traveling along Africa's Atlantic Ocean Gold Coast.
 The Namibian plains and plateaus, which are situated between the Kalahari Desert and southwest Africa, are frequently seen on cruises that leave from Cape Town and Durban, two of South Africa's busiest ports.

 Game watching is the main objective of a trip down the Chobe on the 28-passenger Zambezi Queen of Ama Waterways.
 You could wake up to an elephant drinking from the riverside or a sea bird taking flight, thanks to the ship's public spaces and rooms that face the river.